 The Seiko x Giugiaro Design watches have been some of the most offbeat, interesting watches the Japanese brand has made — and that's saying something.
 The Speed Master (no relation to Omega) is one of the most overlooked and forgotten models, but it's known to have been worn by the legendary driver Ayrton Senna (better known for his relationship with TAG Heuer) — hence the tilted dial for driving (similar in purpose to the Computron above).
 Seiko did a faithful reissue a couple years ago as a limited edition which can still be found online with a little digging.

 Upon its debut in 1970, the Hamilton Pulsar Time Computer was the first digital LED watch, and it was positively space-age.
-The brand brought it back this year — now renamed the "PSR" — as a retro reissue.
-What's coolest about it is that it's executed as a luxury watch with a brushed finish and solid construction — and it's well sized, too, at 40.8mm wide.
-While screens of early LED watches like the Pulsar remained dark (kinda like the Apple Watch today) until illuminated by the push of a button, the new PSR remains constantly on and can be further lit up in the same manner as the original Pulsars.
+It's now returned to the brand's catalog as a retro reissue, and renamed the "PSR."
+What's coolest about it is that it's so nicely executed, with a brushed finish and solid construction — and it's well sized, too, at 40.8mm wide.
+While screens of early LED watches like the Pulsar remained dark (kinda like the first generations of the Apple Watch) until illuminated by the push of a button, the new PSR remains constantly on and can be further lit up in the same manner as the original Pulsars.